 The additional added benefit of a captain is that they know the area.
 A captain will know the spots for the best views and where to avoid crowds of boats.
 My dad would also like to point out that if you have a captain, there’s the another bonus of them having to dodge all of the kayakers, so you don’t have to pay attention to them (because in summer the river is full of kayakers!).

-My family and I rented a boat in the summer of 2023 and it was a fabulous experience.
+My family and I rented a small boat with the Chicago Electric Boat Company and it was a fabulous experience.
 We opted to do our tour at night, with the city lights all around us.
 It was beautiful!
 Our plan was to make our way out to Lake Michigan to watch the summer fireworks, but due to some crazy winds, we didn’t make it (plus the fireworks weren’t shot off that night).
 10/10, we would definitely do it again.
 Although, Dad, if you’re reading this, next time let’s use Chris’s boat 🙂

 Rent a Kayak